blank0826/3D-TicTacToe/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the function takes input from human first, for the move that he wants to make and then makes a <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 suitable move for the computer.
 The human move is represented as 99 and computer move is
 <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 represented as 100.
-If computer has made less than2 moves then it makes a random move by calling the make_2 function.
+If computer has made less than2 moves then it makes a random move by calling the
+<br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+make_2 function.
 Else, it uses possWin to check whether it can make a move to win or block human from winning.
 Again if both are not possible it makes a random move by calling make_2 function.<br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**7. t main()**<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is the main function.
 Initializes a class variable to make a magic cube.
 Then makes two 3D arrays for information.
 This <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;information helps to make a move.
 Calls the make move function.